- Search The Registry

 The French were the first white-Europeans to colonize the island.
 They signed a treaty with the native Island Caribs in 1660.
 England took control of the island from 1663 to 1667.
-In the ensuing years, it was at war with France fourteen times, and the rule of the island changed frequently (it was ruled seven times each by the French and British).
+In the ensuing years, it was at war with France fourteen times, and the island's rule frequently changed (it was ruled seven times each by the French and British).
 In 1814, the British took definitive control of the island.
-Because it switched so often between British and French control, Saint Lucia was also known as the "Helen of the West Indies" after the Greek mythological character, Helen of Troy.
+Because it switched so often between British and French control, Saint Lucia was also known as the "Helen of the West Indies" after the Greek mythological character Helen of Troy.

 Representative government came about in 1840 (universal suffrage (voting) was established in 1953).
 From 1958 to 1962, the island was a member of the West Indies Federation.
-Upon Saint Lucia became an independent state they also became a member of the Commonwealth of Nations.
-Saint Lucia is a mixed jurisdiction, meaning that it has a legal system based in part on both civil law and English common law.
+Upon Saint Lucia became an independent state, it also became a member of the Commonwealth of Nations.
+Saint Lucia is a mixed jurisdiction, meaning it has a legal system based partly on civil and English common law.

-The Civil Code of St. Lucia of 1867 was based on the Quebec Civil Code of 1866, as supplemented by English common law-style legislation.
-It is also a member of Organisation internationale de la Francophonie.
+The Civil Code of St. Lucia of 1867 was based on the Quebec Civil Code of 1866, supplemented by English common law-style legislation.
+It is also a member of the Organisation Internationale de la Francophonie.